-All pupils with SEND will have access to Element 1 and 2 of a school's budget which equates to £6,000.
+All pupils with SEND will have access to Element 1 and 2 of a school's budget which equates to $\pounds 6,000$.
 Some pupils with SEND may access additional funding.
 This additional funding might be from a budget which is devolved to and moderated by the Family of Schools.
 (The Family of Schools comprises of a secondary school and its feeder primary schools).
 For those with the most complex needs, additional funding is retained by the local authority.
 This is accessed through the Family of Schools.
 The Family SENCO will refer individual applications to a multi-agency panel, which is administered by the Local Authority, who will determine whether the level and complexity of need meets the threshold for this funding.
 For 'low', 'medium' and 'high' level top up funding, the SENCO and class teacher will write a 'bid' explaining why and how the funding will be allocated.
 This is moderated in the Summer Term by all SENCO's in the family, deciding which funding will be awarded due to the level of need and thresholds being met.
+Emergency bids can be written outside this time frame if a new child starts and the bid is moderated by the other SENCO's in the family.